If you’re not adding value to another person’s life, then what are you doing here?

-The late pastor and Bible teacher Adrian Rogers once said that some people are here just to draw: to draw a salary, to draw in fresh air, or just to (with)draw from others, but not to deposit into others.
+The late pastor and Bible teacher Adrian Rogers once said that some people are here just to draw—to draw a salary, to draw in fresh air, or just to (with)draw from others—but not to deposit into others.
 He was right.

 He made us to dwell in community with one another in the context of family, friendships, partnerships, and in varying degrees of relationship.

 As God’s children, we can add value to others because we have value ourselves.
 We have great value simply because God created us with value.
 The psalmist reminds us that we are “fearfully and wonderfully made,” and all of God’s works are marvelous (139:14).
 In all of God’s creation, we are the most remarkable!
 We are made in the image and the likeness of Almighty God (Gen. 1:27).
-No other aspect of God’s creation is able to boast of His goodness and glean from His law with an astounding intellectual capacity.
-But even with all of our attributes, we may still be negligent in adding value to others as we should.
+No other aspect of God’s creation can boast of His goodness and glean from His law with an astounding intellectual capacity.
+But even with all our attributes, we may still be negligent in adding value to others as we should.

 Adding value is a selfless act.